ipetinate/clingon/README.md

 ## Features

-> This project is in beta stage (under development), so many of the expected features have not yet been implemented, if you want to contribute, check out the [contribution guide](doc/CONTRIBUTION_GUIDE.md)
+> This project is in beta stage (under development), so many of the expected features have not yet been implemented, if you want to contribute, check out the [Contribution Guide](https://github.com/ipetinate/clingon/blob/main/doc/CONTRIBUTION_GUIDE.md)

 - [ ] Opinionated resource generation
   - [ ] Options